asboy2035/Xpop/README.md

 > This project is under active development and may have bugs.
 Inspired by PopClip, I’m building an open-source alternative with plans to fully support its plugin system (currently limited).
 As this is my first Swift project, the code will evolve as I learn and improve.
 Feedback is welcome!

+## Popclip Extensions Compatibility
+> [!IMPORTANT]
+> PopClip's plugin system is highly sophisticated and powerful.
+Achieving full compatibility with it will be a lengthy process.
+My priority is to implement basic functionality first.
+Feedback is welcome, and I will prioritize feature requests for future development.

+### Icons
+1. Supports SF Symbols and the vast majority of modifiers.
+2. Do not support iconify icons.
+3. Do not support local icons.

+### Actions
+#### Open URL actions
+1. Support URL scheme.
+2. Only support `url` property, do not support `options` yet.

 ## Acknowledgement

 This repo benefits from [Easydict](https://github.com/tisfeng/Easydict), [PopClip-Extensions](https://github.com/pilotmoon/PopClip-Extensions).
 Thanks for their wonderful works.